Your session has timed out

 If you want to know how to make an infographic resume for yourself, let’s look at some of the great infographic resumes already out there.
 With these, you’ll get some great ideas as to what to add to your own resume infographic, as well as a variety of downloadable infographic resume templates that you can download and use right away.

 This “Free Resume for Designers” is just that - a free infographic resume template created by a superb designer (Paul Jansen) for other designers to use.
 This one has icons on top of icons, with large graphics highlighting the headings of each different section, while smaller ones identify your interests, personal info, and languages spoken.
-You are sure to have the best color for resumes with this template.
-It’s colorful yet professional.
+You are sure to have the perfect color and the best font for resumes with this template.
+It’s a colorful yet professional reusme template.

 Here’s the link to this free infographic resume template on Behance, available in .ai format for Adobe Illustrator.
 Check out our curated list of more free templates to download: Free Resume Templates: 17 Downloadable Resume Templates to Use